alexerdmann/HER/README.md

 ```
 entities=GEOB_GEOD_PRS
 ```
-*Do not use any spaces, dashes, or non-ascii characters when defining* entities*!*
+*Do not use any spaces, dashes, or non-ascii characters when defining* entities!

 #### Annotation Optimization Algorithm